Kenshin Kawakami Chunichi's Ace - The Sawamura Award Pitcher's Complete Game Artistry

 Complete Game Dedication

 Kawakami was committed to complete games.
 His 2004 Sawamura season featured 8 complete games demonstrating starter responsibility.
-Kawakami stated starters should pitch 9 innings, pursuing reliever-independent pitching.
+Kawakami was committed to pitching 9 innings as a starter, pursuing reliever-independent pitching.
 This stance is valued as the starter ideal amid declining modern complete games.
 Kawakami's complete-game ability complemented Ochiai's defensive baseball, with complete-game wins directly driving the 2004 pennant.
 He belongs to the complete-game artistry lineage alongside MLB's Roy Halladay.

 The MLB Challenge